 I was originally against climbing up Stromboli at night, preferring to watch the eruption abroad a boat from the sea.
 However, though the climb was tedious and long, it wasn’t particularly hard with frequent breaks.

 The climb started with proper paths through the village and stairs, but it quickly transitioned into black volcanic sand and ash.
-It’s very difficult to walk up, but the tour guides made sure the children and people who are slower walkers at the beginning of the group so that everyone are kept at a reasonable pace.
+It’s very difficult to walk up, but the tour guides made sure the children and people who are slower walkers at the beginning of the group so that everyone is kept at a reasonable pace.

 It’s a steep, long journey up that can take up to 4 hours depending on speed and break frequency.
 We arrived at the first crater about half an hour before sunset and saw our first eruption!
 It happened about 30 seconds after we took this photo and missed a shot at the eruption because we were taking a photo for others.